Learning how to drive a 4 Speed Manual Stick Shift (A True Story)

 "Well let's go get your license."

-As the officer got into the car, Bill opened his eyes, looked at the Officer, slid down into the floor board and just sat there.
+As the officer got into the car, Billy opened his eyes, looked at the Officer, slid down into the floor board and just sat there.
 The officer parked the car, got out, handed me the keys, as I thanked him, he got in the squad car, and drove away.

 "You stay right here, don't move"

-Okay...the test taker said "I want to go down to that corner and turn right."
+Okay...the test taker said "I want you to go down to that corner and turn right."
 I managed to do as he told me, without burning too much rubber.
 Now I want you to park between those two curbs, he said.
-I pulled up to back into the parking spot as I had seen Bill do.
+I pulled up to back into the parking spot as I had seen Billy do.
 I was so proud that I did it so gently, but then I put it into reverse, it screamed into the parking space, hit the curb, the test giver yelled "STOP," and I hit the brake without using the clutch and it died, I re-started it and pulled forward hitting the other curb.
 The test giver yelled, "where are your seat belts?"
 In the back I said.
 He sarcastically said, "That is a good place for them," then he said, "YOU STAY RIGHT HERE, DON'T MOVE."

-I got in the passenger side, Bill told me, the test giver told him, "you get that girl out of here, and don't bring her back until she can drive."
-As we were leaving the DMV, my brother was coming in with his wife, Bill's sister, to get her license.
+I got in the passenger side, Billy told me, the test giver told him, "you get that girl out of here, and don't bring her back until she can drive."
+As we were leaving the DMV, my brother was coming in with his wife, Billy's sister, to get her license.
 My brother had traded the 54 Chevy in on a new car, an 'automatic', and I asked him if I could re-take the driving test in his new car, and he handed me the keys.

 While my sister-in-law took the written test, I got a new number and waited, and was hoping not to get the same test giver.
 My number was called and what a relief, it was a different test giver, and I passed the test, with flying colors.